Cuisine Solutions

 Cuisine Solutions is an American premium foods company that specializes in the sous-vide method of cooking and meal preparation.
-Originally founded in 1971 under the name Vie de France, the company now maintains headquarters and manufacturing facilities in Sterling, Virginia and Alexandria, VA, as well as manufacturing facilities in Thailand and France.
-Cuisine Solutions opened its United States headquarters in 1990, establishing itself as America's first major manufacturer of sous-vide products.
+Originally founded in 1971 under the name Vie de France, the company now maintains headquarters and manufacturing facilities in Sterling, Virginia, Alexandria, VA, and San Antonio, TX, as well as manufacturing facilities in Thailand and France.
 Cuisine Solutions is currently the world’s largest manufacturer of sous-vide prepared foods and serves a variety of partners, including international airlines, cruise ship operators, the U.S. military, major hotel chains, restaurant franchises, retailers, and K–12 schools.

 History

 The sous-vide sealing process was first popularized as a preservation method in the 1960s, and the following decade saw the increasing popularization of sous-vide products and prepared foods.
 Most of the innovation was the work of French chefs, with Dr. Bruno Goussault among the culinary experts who worked to make the technique commercially viable.
 Sous-vide quickly gained recognition as an effective means of preserving the texture and freshness of prepared foods, and Goussault’s research was foundational in setting the standards and procedures for sous-vide cooking methods.

 Cuisine Solutions (called Vie de France, at the time) was chartered in 1974 as a premium foods manufacturer.
 In addition to acting as a producer of sous-vide products, Cuisine Solutions was founded with the intent of furthering research into sous-vide methods and advancing the techniques that Goussault had pioneered in the 1970s.